B1. Number Sense

 Provide each group with a copy of Appendix 2Rep.4, base ten materials, and several decks of number cards from 1 to 9.

-Invite students to place the cards between the two groups, face against the table.
-Invite each pair to place a hundreds flat on their place value mat before beginning the game.
+Invite students to place the cards between the two groups, face down on the table and to place a hundreds flat on their place value mat before beginning the game.

-Have each student take a card and work with their partner to add up the numbers on it.
+Have each student take a card and work with their partner to add up the numbers on them.

-Invite students to subtract this number from their hundreds flat by exchanging the flat for tens rods and the rods for ones units so that they can represent the new number on their place value mat.
+Ask students to subtract this number from their hundreds flat, by exchanging the flat for tens rods and the rods for ones units and represent their new number on their place value mat.

 Example

-One group randomly draws cards 2 and 6.
-Students add these two numbers and get 8, then exchange their hundreds flat for tens rods.
+One group randomly draws cards 2 and 6 and add these two numbers and to get a total of 8.
+They trade their hundreds flat for tens rods.
 Students should notice that it is still impossible to remove 8 from a rod.
-Therefore, they need to exchange one rod for ten units.
+Therefore, they need to trade one rod for ten units.
 Students can now remove the 8 units, giving them 92 on their place value mat.

 Have students place the cards they have picked up, face down on the table, next to the deck when the group is finished.

-Invite students to shuffle the cards and reuse them if none of the groups have reached zero.
+Invite students to shuffle the cards and reuse them if they run out before one of the groups reaches zero.

 Centre 3: Mystery Numbers